 With huge, immersive battlegrounds, combat looks to take a turn from the more intimate action seen in most other MMOs.
 Coming from a universe where, “In the grim darkness of the far future, there is only war” the encounters in the game are going to be a new experience for everyone looking to partake in the game.
 With plans for suppressive fire, flanking maneuvers, and cover implementation, firefights will be on a larger scale than the MMO set in the Warhammer Fantasy universe, Warhammer Online: Age of Reckoning.
 Players will be given the ability to form groups, allowing for localized coordination within a larger encounter.
 Vehicles of all types are also planned to play an important role, from small space marine bikes to massive Titan warmachines.

-All of the races important to the lore and are planned to be at least seen, if not played within the game.
-As befitting the universe, all classes regardless of what you play are going to be involved in some type of combat.
-Regarding characters, Joe Madureira (currently at Vigil Games, and former Marvel artist) says:
+All of the races important to the lore and were planned to be at least seen, if not played within the game.
+As befitting the universe, all classes were going to be involved in some type of combat.
+Regarding characters, Joe Madureira (former Marvel artist) said:

 “It wouldn’t be Warhammer 40,000 without tons of stuff hanging off your character, including weapons, scrolls, chains, books, medals, and what have you! … I feel like we are going to have the coolest looking characters of any MMO, ever.
 Of course that isn’t all that hard to achieve being that everything in Warhammer 40,000 is over-the-top badass!
 Once we begin releasing images, feel free to call me on that remark.”

 On March 29th 2012, THQ made the choice to refocus the game and its development, switching from an MMO format to an "immersive single player and online multiplayer experience."

 No further word on the game's development was heard of before THQ filed for bankruptcy.